 The larger point here, which is not very well drawn in Jodo’s book, is that detachment from social constructs is never permanent.
 But attempts at detachment, and perhaps temporary detachment, allow both the individual recognition of attachments to social constructs and — most importantly — a choice of attachments to social constructs.
 Such choice is not always (or even usually) a happy one.
 It is difficult.
 In zen, the tendency is to detach from certain social constructs while bracketing out others from the field of view, leaving them in place but immunized from scrutiny.
 Moreover, in “A Definition of Zen,” a master repeats the same definition as the disciple, but it is different because the master is “enlightened” while the disciple is not.
 It is interesting to look at this from the standpoint of sociology.
 In the book Language & Symbolic Power, Pierre Bourdieu discusses the hypothetical christening of a new ship, in which a town mayor was to read a speech and break a bottle of champagne on the ship’s hull.
 What if, before the planned event, a random person sneaks up and reads script for the mayor’s speech and breaks the champagne bottle on the ship’s hull?
 Is the ship christened, or does the other person lack the symbolic authority to do so?
 What does “enlightenment” mean from this perspective?
 Is it just a social position of symbolic power?
 One that zen “masters” seek to immunize from scrutiny?
 Some of this might also be critiqued from the standpoint of Fredric Jameson‘s notion of the “vanishing mediator”, with the sort of real, authentic master being one who disappears.

 Injecting the perspective of psychoanalysis (or sociology, or whatever) helps to bring back into view the disavowed social constructs on which zen practice relies.
 Even if Jodo stops short of drawing all these conclusions, his book suggests asking these sorts of questions and offers meaningful attempts to problematize the tacit assumptions of zen practice.
-For instance, for one of the last koans in the book, “Tchau-Tcheu Tests an Old Woman,” he explains how even zen “masters” were male chauvinists who offered sexist “teachings” when supposedly “enlightened”.
+For instance, for one of the last koans in the book, “Tchau-Tcheu Tests an Old Woman,” he explains how even zen “masters” were male chauvinists who offered sexist “teachings” while supposedly “enlightened”.

 The discourse of the master supposedly declined over the 20th Century.
 Jodo seeks a revival, but in a reformulated way.
 In fact, as a “guide” to leadership, this book probably belongs up there with stuff like F.G.
 Bailey‘s Humbuggery and Manipulation: The Art of Leadership, a good biography of Lenin (plus his writings), and Thucydides‘ History of the Peloponnesian War.
 This book does a lot to highlight unusual techniques and the limits of some leadership styles — if one reads closely and between the lines, that is.
 Its strength in that regard is that it is not trying to be a book on leadership!